Black Eagle (Montreal)

 Black Eagle (French: Aigle Noir or L'Aigle Noir) is a gay bar in Montreal, Quebec, Canada.
+It is located at 1315 Saint Catherine Street East.
+It is part of the informal, global network of "Eagle" bars that cater to leather and kink communities.

-It attracts "leather and jeans" clientele, and screens pornography.
+The Black Eagle attracts "leather and jeans" clientele, and screens pornography.
 The venue has theme nights, "draws a devoted crowd of 20-40 something men", and caters to the bear and leather subcultures.